The Digital Piranesi

 This page was created by Erin Jones.
 The last update was by Zoe Langer.

 Interior View of the Pantheon called the Rotonda

-Though the City of Paestum is attributed to Giovanni, Francesco probably finished or reworked many of the plates after his father’s death, foregrounding the figures as much as the temples themselves.
+Though the series of 21 etchings published as Ville de Pesto is attributed to Giovanni, Francesco probably finished or reworked many of the plates after his father’s death, foregrounding the figures as much as the temples themselves.
 In a similar manner, a variety of staffage figures occupy the interior of the Pantheon: well-to-do tourists with their guides and attendants, monks, nuns, beggars, and dogs.
-A wealth of details, such as the elaborately coiffed hair of the woman on the left, as well as opulent fur sleeves, cloaks, ribbons, and fans are all painstakingly depicted.
-There are also many visitors in the act of prayer, referring to the modern Christian use of the Pantheon as a church.
-Other ecclesiastical symbols, such as the crosses on the pilasters and the modern high altar crowned with the coat of arms of Pope Clement XI, who sponsored its renovation, emphasize the preservation of the monument’s ancient prestige and modern conversion through papal restoration projects.
-Indeed, Francesco’s print is filled with such modern additions, including the canopy over the altar, flanking statues, and upper attic of pedimented niches and simple rectangles designed by Paolo Posi (1708-1776), also completed under Pope Clement XI (Pasquali, 346; 1980, Marder, 30-32).
-Many of these modern details are absent in Giovanni’s view of the interior.
+Copious details, such as the elaborately coiffed hair of the woman on the left, as well as opulent fur sleeves, cloaks, ribbons, and fans are all painstakingly depicted.
+There are also many visitors in the act of prayer, referring to its modern Christian function.
+Other ecclesiastical symbols—the crosses on the pilasters, the modern high altar crowned with the coat of arms of Pope Clement XI, who sponsored its renovation—emphasize the preservation of the monument’s ancient prestige and modern conversion through papal restoration projects.
+Indeed, Francesco’s print is filled with modern additions that are absent in Giovanni’s view of the interior, including the canopy over the altar, flanking statues, and upper attic of pedimented niches and simple rectangles designed by Paolo Posi (1708-1776), also completed under Pope Clement XI (Pasquali, 346; 1980, Marder 1980, 30-32).

 To see this image in the Vedute di Roma, volume 17 of Piranesi’s Opere, click here.